the1lab/1lab/src/Cat/Displayed/Cartesian/Discrete.lagda.md

     r : Cartesian-fibration E
 ```

-Luckily for us, the sea has already risen to meet us.: by assumption,
+Luckily for us, the sea has already risen to meet us: by assumption,
 every right corner has a unique lift, and every morphism in a discrete
 fibration is cartesian.